ProgrammerMuhammadMubashir/Chat-Corner/Readme.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Future Updates
+- Messages History
+- Friends and Network
+- More Advanced UI/UX
+- Accessibility and Control

 ### Installation
 ```bash